Our Verdict

 Ergonomics

+We had a group of different people try out each blower to get a more diverse opinion when it came to comfort and balance.
 The Power+ weighs about 10 lbs. with the battery installed, which is a little heavier than the average of the group.

-The intake location on the Ego is on the back of the blower but it is shielded by the battery, which we found to be quite useful.
+The intake location on the Ego is on the back of the blower, but it is shielded by the battery, which we found to be quite useful.
 This means that it almost never caught your shirt or pants when you were using the blower or switching it between hands, as other products were prone to do.

-We did like the grip on the Power+ but weren't the biggest fans of the overall balance, with this blower pointing too much at the ground when held naturally.
+We liked the grip on the Power+ but weren't the biggest fans of the overall balance, with this blower pointing too much at the ground when held naturally.
 It doesn't take a ton of effort to raise it to an optimum blowing angle, but it is still a bit more fatiguing to use than some of the other products.

 The blower has a trigger control system, as well as a cruise control dial.